RAPID-Platform-Projects/Rapid-Docs/blog/Settings Table Feature/Settings Table Feature.md

 # Setting up reports linked to items of other tenants and sites

-Imagine a Power BI consultant creating reports for its clients.
-The tenants for the consultant and the client would be different.
+Imagine a WHS consultant is aggregating a report on various hazardous incidents occurred for its various clients.
+Such a report will have items spread across various tenants.
 OR
 Imagine a marketing head of a group of companies aggregating sales figures from various units.
 The unit companies may be operating on different Rapid sites.